 Credit value

 Networks and Systems COMP2211 20

-Group Project COMP2201 20

 Programming Paradigms COMP2221 20

-Software Engineering COMP2191 20
+Software Engineering COMP2252 40

 Software Methodologies COMP2231 20

-Software Development Theory and Practice COMP2241 20
+Theory of Computation COMP2181 20

 Year 3 (Placement)

 During the third year candidates shall undertake an approved placement in industry for 40 weeks.
 Students who are considered by the Board of Examiners to have successfully completed the placement will continue to Level 3 of the BSc Software Development for Business (G603) programme.
 Otherwise, they will transfer to BSc Computer Science (G400) programme.